NinjaGoldfinch/NinjaGoldfinch/README.md

 ### About me!
 I am a New Zealand programmer from the city Dunedin.

-I am currently working on developing programs for the popular game Hypixel Skyblock!
+I am currently working on developing programs for the Minecraft Server Hypixel Skyblock!

 Currently developing in Python, and learning Rust and Java.